‘Bold And The Beautiful’ Spoilers For Monday, August 6: Liam Confronts Steffy About Proposing To Hope [Video]

 — Bold & The Beautiful (@BandB_CBS) August 1, 2018

 It seems as if Liam wants to do the proposing himself and does not like the fact that Steffy took the initiative.
 B&B fans know that Liam has struggled with indecision for years, and Steffy knows what it is like to wait for this man.
-But she announced that there Kelly must now be her priority, and therefore she chooses herself and bettering her life for herself.
-She therefore assumed that Liam would logically choose Hope, and gave them her blessing by giving Hope her ring.
+But she announced that Kelly must now be her priority, and therefore she chooses herself and bettering her life for herself.
+She, therefore, assumed that Liam would logically choose Hope, and gave them her blessing by giving Hope her ring.
 However, Liam certainly doesn’t see it that way and will give her a thorough tongue-lashing.
-Bold and the Beautiful airs weekdays on CBS.
+The Bold and the Beautiful airs weekdays on CBS.